Best HD image converters to try in 2026: side-by-side comparison

 - Very large max resolution for 4K, 8K, and large-format print.

-- Distinct models for photos, AI art, old scans, and product images so you don't have to tune low-level settings.
+- Distinct models for portraits, AI art, old scans, and product images so you don't have to tune low-level settings.

-- Good balance between fidelity and added detail, especially Gentle vs Ultra modes.
+- Good balance between fidelity and added detail, especially Prime vs Ultra modes.

 - Fully web-based, runs on any machine and fits nicely into team workflows.